OpenLiberty/liberty-tools-intellij/README.md

 ## Requirements

-Starting with the Liberty Tools for IntelliJ IDEA 0.0.8 release, IntelliJ IDEA version 2022.2 is required.
+Starting with the Liberty Tools for IntelliJ IDEA 0.0.8 release, IntelliJ IDEA version 2022.2 and Java 17 (bundled with IntelliJ IDEA version 2022.2+) are required.
 Liberty Tools for IntelliJ IDEA is compatible with the Community Edition of IntelliJ IDEA.

 ## Contributing